mlz-ictrl/nicos/doc/source/protocols/daemon.rst

-For "error" and "data" frames, the following four bytes encode the length of the payload (i.e. frame length excluding first byte and length) as a network-order (big-endian) unsigned 32-bit integer.
+For "error" and "data" frames, the following four bytes encode the length of the payload (i.e. frame length excluding first byte and length) as a network-order unsigned 32-bit integer.

-For "error" frames, the payload is a simple string explaining the error.
+In both cases, the payload is a serialized Python object -- for "error" frames it should unserialize to a simple string explaining the error.

 For "data" frames sent from the daemon to the client, the payload is a serialized Python object.

-For "data" frames sent from the client to the daemon (commands), the command is separated from arguments by ASCII value RS (0x1E).
-There can be any number of arguments separated by RS, as long as the command accepts them.
-Arguments are not serialized, so only strings are allowed.

 **Event connection**

 On this connection, all data flows from daemon to client.
-Frames look like a "data" frame on the command connection, with the event name and one data item separated by RS.
+"Event" frames consist of an STX byte, a 2-byte "event code", a payload length encoded as usual, and the payload being the event data.

 For most events, the data is a serialized Python object, except for those where a lot of raw data has to be transferred, such that serialization is both slow